phenigma/linuxmce/src/qOrbiter/qOrbiter_src/Readme.txt

 Local file that save critical runtime functions like router ip, device number Proper functions for reloading the router, trying to reconnect

-Implement floorplans
-Implement security functions
+Implement floorplans - need to add floorplan devices to qorbiter generator to move forward Implement security functions - mostly done
 Implement functions on file details screen
+Implement

 Tickets for reference to submit against.
 In an effor to keep the history of changes broken up